The Shortcut In Sales: Does It Exist?

-Have you ever noticed how many of us tend to want a shortcut?
+Have you ever noticed how many of us tend to want a shortcut in sales?
 It feels so good to get there sooner.

 Let’s be honest, if there were some pill you could take or app you could buy to accomplish a goal in a short amount of time, you’d probably pull out your credit card.
 I know I would (I’d play the piano, the guitar, and sing like an angel if it didn’t require hours upon hours of practice to master even one of these goals).